A specific variant of the Heroic BSOD

 - In the Star Trek: The Original Series episode, "Obsession," both Capt.
 Kirk in his younger days and a young officer spend some time kicking themselves for doing this instead of instantly shooting a vampire cloud attacking their comrades.
 As it turns out, phaser fire has no effect on the creature so even if they did, it wouldn't have made a difference.

 - In the Doctor Who episode "The Stolen Earth," Jack Harkness just stands there shaking and holding his (remaining) team members tight when he first hears the Daleks' EX-TER-MIN-ATE.
-It takes a Get A Hold Of Yourself Man from an authority figure to snap him out of it.
+It takes a Get a Hold of Yourself, Man! from an authority figure to snap him out of it.
 Sarah Jane Smith isn't much better off.

-- Captain Horatio Hornblower R.N. mini-series:
+- Horatio Hornblower mini-series:

 - "The Even Chance": Midshipman Archie Kennedy is alone, grabbing his hat and preparing for a night raid, when his tormentor Simpson comes in, and says ominously and sleazily: "Jack's missed you, boy."
 Archie just freezes and goes pale, unable to move or talk.
 The menace is palpable, and this scene is frequently cited as a proof of implied sexual abuse.